Skip to content

 GOSI, GPSSA, and end-of-service.
 Each GCC country has its own social insurance scheme and end-of-service gratuity calculation rules.
 Saudi GOSI, UAE GPSSA, and the Bahrain SIO each have different contribution rates, eligibility rules, and payroll integration requirements.

-Saudisation and Emiratisation tracking.
-Saudi Arabia’s Nitaqat programme and UAE’s Emiratisation quota requirements mandate specific national-to-expatriate workforce ratios.
+Saudization and Emiratization tracking.
+Saudi Arabia’s Nitaqat program and UAE’s Emiratization quota requirements mandate specific national-to-expatriate workforce ratios.
 Non-compliance affects business licensing.
-HR systems operating in the GCC must support workforce demographic reporting at the granularity required for Nitaqat and Emiratisation calculations.
+HR systems operating in the GCC must support workforce demographic reporting at the granularity required for Nitaqat and Emiratization calculations.

 The decision framework

 Where is your payroll complexity?
-If your payroll runs complex time schemas, union agreements, multi-jurisdiction calculations, or heavily customised gross-to-net logic, the risk of moving to cloud payroll before that logic is validated in SuccessFactors ECP is significant.
-H4S4 or the two-tier model preserves payroll stability while enabling cloud HR modernisation.
+If your payroll runs complex time schemas, union agreements, multi-jurisdiction calculations, or heavily customized gross-to-net logic, the risk of moving to cloud payroll before that logic is validated in SuccessFactors ECP is significant.
+H4S4 or the two-tier model preserves payroll stability while enabling cloud HR modernization.

 What are your data residency requirements?
 If employee data must remain in-Kingdom (Saudi Arabia PDPL) or in-country (UAE data protection framework), your architecture must reflect that.
-RISE on AWS Riyadh and Azure UAE North are the relevant paths.
+SAP offers in-Kingdom data residency options in Saudi Arabia (Riyadh and Dammam); specific hyperscaler and region availability for RISE with SAP should be confirmed with SAP for your deployment.

 What is your talent management priority?
 If improving recruiter and employee experience, enabling continuous performance management, and building a global people analytics capability are strategic priorities, SuccessFactors delivers these in a way that on-premise HCM does not.

-What is your 2027 programme capacity?
-A full SuccessFactors transformation — Employee Central, talent modules, ECP — is a 12–24 month programme in its own right.
-Many organisations sequence the ERP migration first and HR transformation second, using H4S4 as the bridge.
+What is your 2027 program capacity?
+A full SuccessFactors transformation — Employee Central, talent modules, ECP — is a 12–24 month program in its own right.
+Many organizations sequence the ERP migration first and HR transformation second, using H4S4 as the bridge.

 IOTEK’s HR transformation practice operates across all four paths.
-We do not advocate for one approach over another — the right answer is determined by your organisation’s payroll complexity, data residency obligations, talent management ambitions, and programme capacity.
+We do not advocate for one approach over another — the right answer is determined by your organization’s payroll complexity, data residency obligations, talent management ambitions, and program capacity.

-To discuss how this applies to your programme, contact IOTEK.
+To discuss how this applies to your program, contact IOTEK.

 Sources & References